Guidelines

 Sometimes however you may not know the name of your shrub or we haven't

+listed it below.
 For this situation, we have listed some general

-guidelines below which should give you a good chance of success. |
+guidelines below which should give you a good chance of success.
+The Basic Principles of Pruning Shrubs Evergreen Shrubs Deciduous Shrubs In spring, prune away all dead wood and thin out the

 You first need to know if the shrub is evergreen or deciduous (drops

-all it's leaves in winter).
+all its leaves in winter).
 Without this basic piece of information it's

 best to leave the shrub over winter to find out which type it is.